Texas Family Code § 71.004 defines the phrase family violence as meaning:

 Attorneys for Family Violence Defense in Houston, TX

 If you were arrested for any kind of family violence offense in Harris County, it is in your best interest to say absolutely nothing to authorities until you have legal representation.
-The Gonzalez Law Group aggressively defends clients accused of these types of crimes throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.
+The Gonzalez Law Group, PLLC aggressively defends clients accused of these types of crimes throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.

 Our criminal defense lawyers in Houston will work tirelessly to help you achieve the most favorable outcome to your case that results in the fewest possible consequences.
 You can have our attorneys provide a complete evaluation of your case when you call (832) 530-4070 to schedule a free, confidential consultation.

 - Types of Family Violence Crimes in Texas